any-docs/css/content/reference/properties/outline-style/index.md

 - `solid`
   - The outline is a single line.
 - `double`
   - The outline is two single lines.
-The {{cssxref("outline-width")}} is the sum of the two lines and the space between them.
+The `outline-width` is the sum of the two lines and the space between them.
 - `groove`
   - The outline looks as though it were carved into the page.
 - `ridge`